AddyRdz/intro-to-debugging/README.md

 Throughout your career as software engineer, you will encounter many errors, or "bugs" in your code.
 These errors may be the result of problems with syntax, references, logic, scope, methods, and so on.
 The process of determining the causes of these errors and resolving them is called "debugging."

 Strong debugging skills are often considered to be one of the characteristics that separates junior developers from senior developers.
+As we gradually release responsibility to you throughout the course, it will be increasingly up to you to solve your bugs.
 During job interviews, potential employers may also ask you about a difficult bug you encountered and how you solved it.

 Just like anything else we teach you in this course, debugging is a _SKILL_ -- you will get better at it over time, with more practice and more experience.
 And by taking a **methodical approach** to debugging, understanding the range of available **debugging tools and options**, and getting practice at **finding errors**, you will become a faster, more efficient debugger AND a better developer overall. 💪